wuyannnn/Finding-donors-for-a-non-profit-/README.md

 A non-profit want to make prediction on its target group’s income level to figure out whether or not to request a donation.I used sklearn and supervised learning techniques on data collected for the U.S. census to help a fictitious organization identify people most likely to donate to their cause.

 Here, I first investigate the factors that affect the likelihood of charity donations being made.
 Then, I use a training and predicting pipeline to evaluate the accuracy and efficiency/speed of three supervised machine learning algorithms (GaussianNB, DecisionTree, Adaboost).
 I then proceed to fine tune the parameters of the algorithm that provides the highest donation yield (while reducing mailing efforts/costs).
-Finally, I also explore the impact of reducing number of features in data.

 ## Install